cypress-io/cypress/npm/cypress-schematic/README.md

 ✅  Install Cypress

-✅  Add npm scripts for running Cypress in `run` mode and `open` mode
+✅  Add npm scripts for running Cypress e2e tests in `run` mode and `open` mode

 ✅  Scaffold base Cypress files and directories

-✅  Provide the ability to add new e2e files easily using `ng-generate`
+✅  Provide the ability to add new e2e and component specs easily using `ng-generate`

-✅  Optional: prompt you to add or update the default `ng e2e` command to use Cypress.
+✅  Optional: prompt you to add or update the default `ng e2e` command to use Cypress for e2e tests.

+✅  Optional: prompt you to add a `ng ct` command to use Cypress component testing.

 ## Requirements

-- Angular 12+
+- Angular 13+

 ## Usage ⏯